mcbbaker/genome_synteny/README.md

 > blastp -query all.ahrd.pass.gl.pep.fasta -db all.prot.db -out all-by-all-hits.blast -outfmt 6 -num_threads 60 -evalue 1e-20 2> blastp.err

 ## 2) Remove Blacklisted Genes
-Use if there are certain types of genes that you want to be excluded from the syntenic blocks.
-For example, we keep a text file with common functional annotation descriptions for repeat-related genes that we want to be excluded.
+Perform if there are certain types of genes that you want to be excluded from the syntenic blocks.
 If choosing to find blacklisted genes based on descriptions, must have the functional annotation for the genes.

 Get the genes by performing a grep against the functional annotation for all genomes:
 > grep -if freq-blacklist.txt all-ahrd-genes.tsv > genes-remove-description